 Hana locates the first Brother, who offers her a key to help access some of the otherwise locked off areas.
 He mentions that they are preparing a Funeral, then he too vanishes completely, with his voice assimilating into the wind.

 Meanwhile, Glas determined to stay alive, wakes up from his sleep and unhooks himself.
-He locates a bag of guns, helps himself to a pisto, then heads into the same evil forest that Hana and Wee Ming entered prior.
-Noticing the strange gloopy water, he decides on a different route through.
+He locates a bag of guns, helps himself to a pistol, then heads into the same evil forest that Hana and Wee Ming entered prior.
+Noticing the strange viscous liquid, he decides on a different route through.
 Glas is forced to travel through what appears more like an ice-cave.
-He hypnotically follows the worn cries from the ghost of Deke, eventually leading him into a cave filled with more of that same gloopy water.
-Deke has transformed into a monster--completely enveloped with more of that very same water--hell-bent on enacting revenge against Glas for getting him involved in all this in the first Bullets still appear, however, and Glas manages to shoot Deke enough until he disintegrates.
+He hypnotically follows the worn cries from the ghost of Deke, eventually leading him into a cave filled with more viscous liquid.
+Deke has transformed into a monster--completely enveloped with more of that very same water - hell-bent on enacting revenge against Glas for getting him involved in all this in the first Bullets still appear, however, and Glas manages to shoot Deke enough until he disintegrates.
 Glas promises that he will avenge Deke's death and hoists himself up a well leading back to the forest.
 As he reaches out, there is a funeral march with Wee Ming in the middle; Hana attempts to save her only to notice a shoulder of a man with a knife sneaking towards her.
 The man is revealed to be Glas who slits Wee Ming's throat.
 Hana curses Glas for doing such a thing, while a frustrated Glas raves about how much this job has cost both him and Deke.
 To both their surprise, Wee Ming stands right back up with her neck wound completely healed.
 She again states that she needs to return 'Home' so she can be at peace; Hana chases after Wee Ming and the Funeral March, while Glas is overwhelming by more of the demonic priests.